framps/raspiBackupDoc/en/src/restore-config-options.md

-However, as this can cause unintentional deletion of devices, this option must be used to by means of a regular expression to define which restored devices may be overwritten without a query.
+However, as this can cause unintentional deletion of devices, this option must be used to define which restored devices may be overwritten without a prompt.

 | Config-Option | Default |
 |----------------------------|----------|